Water and Land Restoration

 Historical International Influences

-Within the historical records appear several practical and aesthetical possibilities for restoration.
-These options for aesthetical restoration include water management, ground stability, and the most attractively pleasurable recreation paths.
+The historical records contain several practical and aesthetic possibilities for restoration.
+These options for aesthetic restoration include water management, ground stability, and the most attractively pleasurable recreation paths.
 Another way of describing these methods for natural conservation is the effectiveness of the irrigation method when combined with very gentle and beautiful hiking trails above dizzying precipices.

 Enchanting Promenade